lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Rely on DESCRIBE HISTORY / time travel for auditability and recovery.
 - Centralize metadata, tags, descriptions and lineage in Unity Catalog and keep governance policies applied.

-If you want, I can provide concrete example DDL/DDL + Python ingestion snippets for a specific change scenario (add column, rename, or change type) and a CI/CD migration template.

 ## How do you implement data deduplication and data quality validation in a Databricks warehouse?
 High-level approach: enforce correctness at ingest, catch problems early, make dedupe/idempotency part of the write semantics, and continuously monitor.
 Use Delta Lake primitives (transactional writes, time travel, constraints), Databricks ingestion patterns (batch/stream), and data-quality tooling (Delta Live Tables expectations, Great Expectations/Deequ, SQL checks, alerts).